 3. BYOL: Bring Your Own Laptop – A close look at one school’s effort to create a BYOD program for laptops.

-5. BYOD: The Shortest Path To Student-Centered Learning – This article takes a look at the broader benefits of BYOD, including the potential for student-centered learning.
+5. The Brutal Authenticity of BYOD – This article takes a look at the broader benefits of BYOD, including the potential for student-centered learning.

 6. Should Schools Embrace “Bring Your Own Device”? -This NEA Today article highlights some of the benefits and challenges of BYOD.